chenglou/pure-css-shaders-art/README.md

 - [Happy Valentines](https://chenglou.github.io/pure-css-shaders-art/heart.html)
 - [Lord of Rings](https://chenglou.github.io/pure-css-shaders-art/ring.html)
-- [Real Squircle + Drop Shadow](https://chenglou.github.io/pure-css-shaders-art/squircle.html) from [iOS](https://99percentinvisible.org/article/circling-square-designing-squircles-instead-rounded-rectangles/) since CSS can't do squircles
+- [Real Squircle, anti-aliased](https://chenglou.github.io/pure-css-shaders-art/squircle.html) from [iOS](https://99percentinvisible.org/article/circling-square-designing-squircles-instead-rounded-rectangles/) since CSS can't do squircles

 ## FAQ

-- **But no one will read and modify this obviously nonsensical code**

-  I bet they will!
-I bet you are =P

 - **How does this work?**

+  It's a grid of `<p />` with a single p style for `background-color`, calculated using CSS `calc()`, `:hover`, keyframes and custom properties.
+Just your typical CSS + math.

+  The live editor is a `style` tag with `display: block` and `contenteditable="true"` 😝

   GitHub Markdown disables JS, `<style />`, `<svg />` and anything interactive.
 So I put:
-  - CSS inside a self-editable, reactive `<style contenteditable="true" />`
-  - Inside an HTML page
+  - Style inside an HTML page
   - Inside a SVG `<foreignObject />`
-  - Inside an `img`
+  - Inside an `img` link
-  - Inside GitHub README markdown
+  - Inside GitHub README markdown which does support `img`

+- **Why bother keeping the code clean if no one will read or modify this nonsense?**

+  I bet they will!
+I bet you are =P

 - **Is this a joke**